mbucchia/OpenXR-Toolkit/troubleshooting.md

 ## Confirming that the Ultraleap OpenXR layer is active

+**Note: this is applicable for troubleshooting hand tracking only.**

 To confirm that the Ultraleap OpenXR layer is active and loaded in the correct order, open the _OpenXR Toolkit Companion app_ (found on the desktop or Start menu) and hover the mouse cursor on the _OpenXR Toolkit layer is active_ label.

 ![Listing the OpenXR layers](site/list-layers.png)<br>